Director of the Federal Bureau of Investigation: Bureau of Investigation chiefs and directors (1908–1935)

 When the Bureau of Investigation (BOI) was established in 1908, its head was called Chief of the Bureau of Investigation.
-It was changed to the Director of the Bureau of Investigation in the term of William J. Flynn (1919–1921) and to its current name when the BOI was renamed FBI in 1935.
+It was changed to the director of the Bureau of Investigation in the term of William J. Flynn (1919–1921) and to its current name when the BOI was renamed FBI in 1935.

+The following persons served as chief of the Bureau of Investigation:

 Federal Bureau of Investigation directors (1935–present)

 The FBI became an independent service within the Department of Justice in 1935.
 In the same year, its name was officially changed to the present-day Federal Bureau of Investigation (FBI), with J. Edgar Hoover receiving the current title of Director of the Federal Bureau of Investigation.
-Since 1972, the United States Senate has to confirm the nomination of a permanent officeholder.
+Since 1972, the United States Senate has had to confirm the nomination of a permanent officeholder.
+Frank Johnson had been nominated by Jimmy Carter in 1977, but withdrew for health reasons.

+The following persons served as director of the Federal Bureau of Investigation:

+Timeline

 Line of succession

 The line of succession for the director of the FBI is as follows: